This precept is written in Japanese as “一、道場のみの空手と思ふな Hitotsu, dōjō nomi no karate to omou na“.

 Training daily is beneficial, however, it is important to rotate the exercises so you don’t overwork particular muscle groups and don’t give them enough time to recover while neglecting the others.

 Also, it’s better to cover all areas (e.g. kihon, kata, kumite, cardio and strength training) instead of focusing too much on just one aspect of your karate training.
-They are all connected and help make you a good fighter and a well-rounded karateka.
+They are all inter-connected and help make you a good fighter and a well-rounded karateka.

 Applying karate philosophies to your daily life